anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 * Pledge Status received from Registrar-Agent
 * Pledge EE certificate revoked

-Furthermore, it is recommended to
+Furthermore, it is recommended to:

 * support adjustable logging levels (severity) to cater to different operational needs or failure situations.
 * include meta information to distinguish logs that relate to different BRSKI approaches (e.g., BRSKI, BRSKI-AE, BRSKI-PRM, constraint BRSKI) that are likely supported in the same domain in parallel.